+Through all of this,

+Kingspan continued

+marketing Kooltherm

-Through all of this, Kingspan continued marketing Kooltherm K15 for hundreds of high rises in the U.K. and elsewhere.
+K15 for hundreds of

+high rises in the U.K.

+and elsewhere.

 The highlight of this C. ancate and supporting documentation is the Requirement unce.
-B4 of AD B-External Fire Spread.
+BA of AD B-External Fire Spread.
 Since K15 can be considered a material of limited combustibility, it is uitable in all external Fire Spread.
 Since K15 can be considered a material of limited combustibility, it is uitable in all external fire Spread.
-Of Approved Document B Volume 2, including those for a building situations shown on Diag, and 40 of Approved Document B Volume 2, including those for a building more than 18m above ground.
-In the latter circumstances, the ciacating system and the substrate to which the insulation is applied must also meet the requirement for limited combustibility.
+Of Approved Document B Volume 2, including those so of a building situations shown on Diag, and 40 of Approved Document B Volume 2, including those shows and the substrate to which more than 18m above ground.
+In the latter circumstances, the caucaing system and the substrate to which the insulation is applied must also meet the requirement for limited combustibility.
 Where the substrate is a metal-framed wall system rather than masonry or concrete, non-combustible lining board must be specified to the external face of the metal frame wall (e.g. calcium silicate board or similar performing).
 N.B.
 This statement does not differ from anything KIL states.